raphaelbadawi/filliere-tt/README.md

 It is possible to modify those values afterwards, but please note that if you change the token values, all existing API tokens will be invalidated and you will need to generate new ones using the Strapi admin UI.

-Last but not least: you must use your own Google ReCAPTCHA key to fill NEXT_PUBLIC_RECAPTCHA_PUBLIC_KEY.
+Last but not least: you must use your own Google ReCAPTCHA key to fill NEXT_PUBLIC_RECAPTCHA_PUBLIC_KEY in the NextJS .env file.

 ## Run